CharlieMallon/milestone-four/README.md

 -   There is a delete products button - PASS
 -   Deleting a product is easy - PASS
 -   There should be mechanisms in place to prevent accidental deletion - PASS
-#### Shop Owner Story 2 - PASS
+### Shop Owner Story 2 - PASS
 -   As a Shop Owner, I would like to manage orders.
 #### Acceptance Criteria
 -   There is a way to view all orders - PASS
 -   Orders can be viewed in detail - PASS
 -   Status of the order can be changed - Not Applicable to Issue 1
-#### Shop Owner Story 3 - PASS
+### Shop Owner Story 3 - PASS
 -   As a Shop Owner, I would like to manage the information my customers see.
 #### Acceptance Criteria
 -   The Owner can add, edit and delete
     -   Frequently Asked Questions  - PASS
     -   Gallery images  - PASS
     -   Categories  - PASS
-#### Shop Owner Story 4 - PASS
+### Shop Owner Story 4 - PASS
 -   As a Shop Owner, I would like my site to be secure.
 #### Acceptance Criteria
 -   Secure pages require a password to access.  - PASS
 ## Validators
 ### HTML Validator
-Duplicate ID's comes up quite a lot due to the inc/dec buttons - i have ignored these as this is an issue with the quality
+Duplicate ID's comes up quite a lot due to the inc/dec buttons - i have ignored these as this is due to repeating code snippets.
+All code passes through with minimal warnings.
 ### CSS Validator
 Error for the gap on line 1273 - this is because gap is relatively new.
 ### PEP8
 Passed - some comments about line being a little too long, changed where possible.
-### Testing Summary
+## Testing Summary
-Site looks it best on Mobile, App is fairly well secured.
+While the site looks it best on Mobile it works on all screen sizes.
+The app is fairly well secured.
 All pages work as expected.
 One or two bugs picked up and fixed during texting see bug section for more information.
 ### Interesting Bugs / Issues
 This section will detail the interesting Issues and Bugs that I came across whilst coding and the main ones that I found during testing.